Canon 1D Mark IV vs Sony A900

 One feature that differentiates the A900 and the 1D Mark IV is in-body image stabilization (IBIS).
 The A900 reduces the risk of handshake-induced blur with all attached lenses, while the 1D Mark IV has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the A900 uses Compact Flash or Memory Stick PRO Duo cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the A900 uses Compact Flash or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 Connectivity comparison: Canon 1D Mark IV vs Sony A900